-It is not necessary to remove the IBF filter prior to conducting an engine wash.
+It is not necessary to remove the IBF or the optional IVF filter prior to conducting an engine wash.

 It is recommended the engine water wash frequency be in accordance with the current Rolls-Royce requirements for operation in a standard environment, desert environment or salt-water environment.